 My sister Carol lives in a small country town in Western Australia which is home to about 2,000 people.
 She is a larger than life person, a big kind of small town celebrity.
 Every Thursday lunch-time a number of local women gather to have lunch at a favorite local eatery.
 The group lovingly penned themselves 'the fat tarts', but later, due to the pressures of being politically correct, they renamed themselves the 'The Succulent Goddesses'.

 Each Thursday lunch-time there is a gathering of the Succulent Goddesses.
 A tin is placed in the middle of the table for donations of their loose change.
 This loose change is used for performing random acts of kindness.
-On a recent family visit I became intrigued about this practice - and wanted to know the practical workings and actual stories of random acts of kindness of the Succulent Goddesses.
+On a recent family visit I became intrigued about this practice - and wanted to know the practical workings and actual stories about these random acts of kindness of the Succulent Goddesses.

 I wanted to know how they actually assigned and spent this money in their random acts of kindness.
 Carol said they usually heard about certain townspeople in distress from the town’s grapevine or from local community clubs such as RSL and Rotary.
 The Succulent Goddesses would usually put some cash in an envelope, marked ‘gift from above’ and place it under the recipient’s door.
 Delivery of these magical envelopes would be facilitated in the darkness of night with no info about where it came from.
 She told me that sometimes they would call utility agencies and pay bills direct for people.
-She told me some wonderful heart warming stories of random acts of kindness.
+She told me some wonderful heart warming stories of their random acts of kindness.
 Like the time before Christmas when a local family had lost their Christmas presents in a fire and the Succulent Goddesses got together to buy them lots of new presents for the kids.

 My sister is a remarkable woman.
 Like me, she is an exceptional psychic.
 She is also a Reiki Master, she does rebirthing, reads crystals and the tarot and has had her own east-coast syndicated radio show.
 She has done a whole array of remarkable things and she is a very, very funny person too.
 When she had mentioned to me that she was going to win the 1st division in lotto, I thought no more of it.